stellar/quickstart/README.md

 # Stellar Quickstart Docker Image

-TODO: rewrite for change to "single image" style

 This project provides a simple way to incorporate stellar-core and horizon into your private infrastructure, provided that you use docker.

 This image provide a default, non-validating, ephemeral configuration that should work for most developers.
 By configuring a container using this image with a host-based volume (described below in the "Usage" section) an operator gains access to full configuration customization and persistence of data.